|1 Crore+ students have signed up on EduRev. Have you?|

 Q.1.
 How would early humans have obtained food?

-Early humans would have obtained food through a number of ways.
-These ways included gathering, hunting, scavenging and fishing.
+Early humans would have obtained food in a number of ways.
+These ways included gathering, hunting, scavenging, and fishing.

-(ii) Hunting.
-Probably hunting began later around 500,000 years ago.
+- Hunting.
+Probably hunting began later, around 500,000 years ago.
 From two sites of Boxgrove in southern England (500,000 years ago) and Schoningen in Germany (400,000 years ago), the earliest clear evidence for planned, deliberate hunting and butchery of large mammals have been found.

-(iii) Scavenging.
+- Scavenging.
 The early hominids scavenged for meat and marrow from the carcasses of those animals which had died naturally or had been killed by other larger animals (predators).
-It is quite possible that small mammals like birds, rodents, reptiles and even insects were also eaten by early hominids.
+It is quite possible that small mammals like birds, rodents, reptiles, and even insects were also eaten by early hominids.

-(iv) Fishing.
-Fishing was also an important way of obtaining food by early humans.
+- Fishing.
+Fishing was also an important way of obtaining food for early humans.
 It is evident from the discovery of fish bones at different sites.

 Q.2.
-Discuss about residence of early humans in caves and open air sites.
+Discuss the residence of early humans in caves and open-air sites.

-Ans.
-Caves and open air sites began to be used between 400,000 and 125,000 years ago.
-Evidence of these have been found from the sites in Europe.
+Caves and open-air sites began to be used between 400,000 and 125,000 years ago.
+Evidence of these has been found from the sites in Europe.